Baratza Grinders swept the coffee world by storm when the company was founded in 1999, offering reasonably priced, high quality coffee grinders.

 The three vary on how they dose coffee, and while the Vario models are good for anything up to light restaurant use, the Forte is designed for heavier commercial work.

-The Vario, at $449, provides a great step up from the Preciso.
+A bit more expensive, the Vario provides a great step up from the Preciso.
 The digital front panel is capable of saving three presets with digital control dosing timing, and the machine features macro and micro control levelers that are easy to read and adjust.

 The adjustment levers are connected to milled metal camshafts.
 As a lever is moved, a lobe on the camshaft presses against the bottom of the lower burr, resulting in a small gap between the lower burr and fixed upper burr.